Leostarearn/leostarearn-hub/src/smart-living/morning-gut-reset-smoothies.md

 ---

-'title: "Morning Gut Reset Smoothies for Busy Professionals (2025)"
+title: "Morning Gut Reset Smoothies for Busy Professionals (2025)"
 description: "Start your day with gut-supporting smoothies designed for energy, clarity, and easy digestion—ready in under 5 minutes."
 date: 2025-07-01
 layout: base.njk